-1. Place 6 skittles of assorted colors around the inside boundary of a petri dish.

-2. Pour enough water into the petri dish to cover the bottom.
+- 1. Put the petri dish on a blank sheet of paper.
+Place 6 skittles of assorted colors around the inside boundary of a petri dish. - 2.
+Pour enough water into the petri dish to cover the bottom.
 Observe for a couple of minutes.
 Do not touch the dish or shake the table!